-Note: The second step (41-a) violates the SCC.
+Note: The second step (42-a) violates the SCC.

-- The violation of the SCC in the second step in (41-a) is "minimal" in some intuitive sense: movement targets not the root, creating an outermost specifier, but a node that belongs to the topmost projection, thereby creating an inner specifier. - Such a violation of the SCC is often assumed to be acceptable (and necessary) and goes under the name "tucking-in" (see Richards 1997, 1999; cf. also Mulders 1997 for the concept). - The fact that the tucking-in derivation in (41) undermines the Kitahara-style explanation of the ungrammaticality of (33-a) may serve as a potential argument against tucking-in (and in favor of a strict interpretation of the SCC, Heck 2018).
+- The violation of the SCC in the second step in (42-a) is "minimal" in some intuitive sense: movement targets not the root, creating an outermost specifier, but a node that belongs to the topmost projection, thereby creating an inner specifier. - In many theoretical proposals, such a violation of the SCC is assumed to be acceptable (or even necessary).
+It goes under the name "tucking-in" (see Richards 1997, 1999; cf. also Mulders 1997 for the concept). - The fact that the tucking-in derivation in (42) undermines the Kitahara-style explanation of the ungrammaticality of (34-a) may serve as a potential argument against tucking-in (and in favor of a strict interpretation of the SCC, Heck 2018).